 Aim to eat lunch at noon (or at least before 1 p.m.).
 You may be tempted to stick it out to meet that deadline, but you probably aren’t the most productive when your stomach is louder than your thoughts.
 Here are six more reasons why you shouldn’t skip lunch.

-A short 20-minute catnap can extend alertness a few hours for the rest of your day.
+A short 20-minute catnap can extend your alertness.
 That means you can finish work strong instead of idly staring at the clock.
 If there isn’t enough time or your workplace isn’t nap-friendly, use this time on activities that don’t require a lot of mental energy, such as filing, deleting emails, or bookkeeping.

 3:00 p.m.
 Pocket This Time for a Meeting